COMBINE-lab/salmon/doc/source/salmon.rst

 well with many threads, so, if you have a sufficient number of processors, larger values here can speed up the run substantially.

+"""""""""""""
+``--fldMean``
+"""""""""""""
+*Note* : This option is only important when running Salmon with single-end reads.

+Since the empirical fragment length distribution cannot be estimated from the mappings of single-end reads, the ``--fldMean`` allows the user to set the expected mean fragment lenth of the sequencing library.
+This value will affect the effective length correction, and hence the estimated effective lengths of the transcripts and the TPMs.
+The value passed to ``--fldMean`` will be used as the mean of the assumed fragment length distribution (which is modeled as a truncated Gaussan with a standard deviation given by ``--fldSD``).

+"""""""""""
+``--fldSD``
+"""""""""""

+*Note* : This option is only important when running Salmon with single-end reads.

+Since the empirical fragment length distribution cannot be estimated from the mappings of single-end reads, the ``--fldSD`` allows the user to set the expected standard deviation of the fragment lenth distribution of the sequencing library.
+This value will affect the effective length correction, and hence the estimated effective lengths of the transcripts and the TPMs.
+The value passed to ``--fldSD`` will be used as the standard deviation of the assumed fragment length distribution (which is modeled as a truncated Gaussan with a mean given by ``--fldMean``).

 """"""""""""""
 ``--useVBOpt``
 """"""""""""""

 Use the variational Bayesian EM algorithm rather than the "standard" EM algorithm to optimize abundance estimates.
-The details of the VBEM algorithm can be found in [2]_, and the details of the variant over fragment equivalence classes that we use can be found in [3]_.
-While both the standard EM and the VBEM produce accurate abundance estimates, those produced by the VBEM seem, generally, to be a bit more accurate.
-Further, the VBEM tends to converge after fewer iterations, so it may result in a shorter runtime; especially if you are computing many bootstrap samples.
+The details of the VBEM algorithm can be found in [#salmon]_.
+While both the standard EM and the VBEM produce accurate abundance estimates, there are some trade-offs between the approaches.
+The EM algorithm tends to produce sparser estimates (i.e. more transcripts estimated to have 0 abundance), while the VBEM, in part due to the prior, tends to estimate non-zero abundance for more transcripts.
+Conversely, the prior used in the VBEM tends to have a regularizing effect, especially for low abundance transcripts, that leads to more consistent estimates of abundance at low expression levels.
+We are currently working to analyze and understand all the tradeoffs between these different optimization approaches.
+Also, the VBEM tends to converge after fewer iterations, so it may result in a shorter runtime; especially if you are computing many bootstrap samples.

+The default prior used in the VB optimization is a *per-nucleotide* prior of 0.001 per nucleotide.
+This means that a transcript of length 1000 will have a prior count of 1 fragment, while a transcript of length 500 will have a prior count of 0.5 fragments, etc.  This behavior can be modified in two ways.
+First, the prior itself can be modified via Salmon's ``--vbPrior`` option.
+The argument to this option is the value you wish to place as the *per-nucleotide* prior.
+Additonally, you can modify the behavior to use a *per-transcript* rather than a *per-nucleotide* prior by passing the flag ``--perTranscriptPrior`` to Salmon.
+In this case, whatever value is set by ``--vbPrior`` will be used as the transcript-level prior, so that the prior count is no longer dependent on the transcript length.
+However, the default behavior of a *per-nucleotide* prior is recommended when using VB optimization.

 """""""""""""""""""
 ``--numBootstraps``